aliyzd95/Joint-Intent-Detection-and-Slot-Filling/README.md

-# Joint Intent Detection and Slot Filling in Persian
+# Joint Intent Detection and Slot Filling in Persian banking-related user queries and commands

 ## 📝 Overview